isomerpages/mccy-sgpo/index.md

 image: /images/sgt_sgpo_logo_3-01.svg
 permalink: /
 notification: This is a beta version of the website.
-Give us your feedback at sgpo@mccy.gov.sg to help us improve it.
+Give us your feedback at the 'Contact Us' link below, to help us improve it.
 sections:
   - hero:
       title: Be the Change